Unitech/pm2/README.md

 $ pm2 resurrect
 ```

-If ES6 has been enabled you should see this message at the beggining of each pm2 command:
+If ES6 has been enabled you should see this message at the beginning of each pm2 command:

 ```
 ● ES6 mode